 If you’re approaching a stop sign and you want the engine to continuously turn, then the clutch comes in handy for this.
 As for the clutch release bearing, this is the component that allows the engine to be disconnected after the clutch pedal is pressed because the bearing separates from the pressure plate.
 You want the bearing to be in good shape in order to let this release happen.

 If you have a bad clutch release bearing, then there will be some obvious symptoms that you will recognize.
-Below are the top 4 symptoms that you will experience from this.
+Below are four of the most common signs to look for.

 For a clutch release bearing to work smoothly, it needs to retain its lubrication properties for as long as possible.
 These properties will eventually diminish as the clutch release bearing becomes more worn out over time.

 Once that happens, the bearing is going to become stiffer which will make it harder for the clutch to be disengaged.
 Your vehicle will be virtually impossible to drive at this point, so you should have it looked at by a mechanic right away.

 If you find that it is difficult to shift gears in your manual transmission vehicle, then it is likely due to a bad clutch release bearing.
 This symptom is often a continuation of the previous symptom where you have a stuck clutch.